vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/CEIP/Get-VCFCeip.md

 ```

 ## DESCRIPTION
-    The Get-VCFCeip cmdlet Retrieves the setting for CEIP of the connected SDDC Manager.
+The Get-VCFCeip cmdlet retrieves the current setting for CEIP of the connected SDDC Manager.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 Get-VCFCeip
     This example shows how to get the current setting of CEIP
 ```